Thirdpresence-Open/thirdpresence-ad-sdk-ios/README.md

 ### Additional requirements

 By default iOS 9.0 requires apps to make network connections over SSL.
-Currently all the demand source do not support SSL and that will likely impact to fill rates.
+Currently all demand sources do not support SSL, which will likely to have mojor impact to fill rates.
 Allowing the player make non-SSL connections you shall add the following to your app plist file:
 ```
 <key>NSAppTransportSecurity</key>
 <dict>